Cirsium palustre

 Cirsium palustre, the marsh thistle or European swamp thistle, is a herbaceous biennial (or often perennial) flowering plant in the family Asteraceae.

+Description

 Cirsium palustre is a tall thistle which reaches up to 2 m in height.
 The strong stems have few branches and are covered in small spines.
 In its first year the plant grows as a dense rosette, at first with narrow, entire leaves with spiny, dark purple edges; later, larger leaves are lobed.
 In the subsequent years the plant grows a tall, straight stem, the tip of which branches repeatedly, bearing a candelabra of dark purple flowers, 10–20 mm with purple-tipped bracts.
 In the northern hemisphere these are produced from June to September.
 The flowers are occasionally white, in which case the purple edges to the leaves are absent.